sirikon/ebro/docs/README.md

+# Ebro Documentation

 Ebro is a task runner.
 Tasks are defined inside YAML files, scripted with Bash, and configured with a name, requirements, when to skip execution, and other details.

 Ebro is distributed as a single binary, including the script interpreter ([mvdan/sh](https://github.com/mvdan/sh)).

+It's heavily inspired in [go-task/task](https://github.com/go-task/task), but originally built around a personal need for configuring servers, although it's not tied to this use case and remains agnostic.

-The format of Ebro.yaml files is defined [here](./ebro-format).
+The format of Ebro.yaml files is defined [here](./ebro-format.md).
 Here is an example:

 ```yaml
 tasks: